Army Basic Training Practice Test

 1 / 20

-Which drill corresponds to Preparation Drill #1 in Army PRT?
+Which drill is the Preparation Drill #3 in Army PRT associated with?

 High Jumper